 CMCs should continue to keep clients updated on their complaints and relevant developments in accordance with CMCOB 6.1.9.

 CMCs may need to take in to account clients’ circumstances when collecting fees.

 Firms are likely to experience challenges currently in responding to Data Subject Access Requests within the usual timeframes.
 We encourage CMCs to maintain dialogue with firms to understand these challenges, and to consider any guidance from the Information Commissioner’s Office (ICO).
 Where CMCs cannot resolve issues with firms in this way, the ICO would prefer them to speak to it directly before making complaints to it about firms.

 The considerations above apply to all complaints, including PPI complaints.

 We remind CMCs of our October 2019 Dear CEO letter on PPI complaints.
 That letter is still our view and that of the Ombudsman Service.

-Firms should continue to update PPI complainants on when they can expect a final response.
+Firms should continue to update the remaining PPI complainants on when they can expect a final response.

-We will monitor firms’ progress to ensure they complete their PPI complaint handling fairly.
+We continue to monitor firms’ progress to ensure they complete their PPI complaint handling fairly.